28-Year-Old Defenseman – Free Agent

 Brendan Mikkelson Contract Information:

-Mikkelson signed a one-year, two-way contract with Pittsburgh on Friday.
+Mikkelson signed a contract with Lulela of the Swedish Hockey League on Friday.

 To instantly reveal our fantasy analysis of every player – including Brendan Mikkelson – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Brendan Mikkelson: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Brendan Mikkelson.

 Mikkelson netted his first NHL goal last season, but we're not counting on a whole lot more.
 He's pure journeyman at this point, and will bolster the Bolts' AHL squad for 2012-13.

 It was another solid season for Sarich in 2010-11, as he functioned as a stay-at-home defenseman and tallied a plus-11 rating over 76 games.
 The big skater will never light up the scoreboard on a consistent basis as evidenced by his 17 points last season, but he doles out plenty of hits and is sure to be a top-four defenseman heading into the new campaign with Calgary.

 Mikkelson did not do much in 2009-10 as he appeared in only 28 games.
 During that time he only scored two point and went a minus-five.
 For 2010-11, there has not been any indication that he will do more than he did last season.
 He has an intense fight ahead of him as he will need to supplant Cam Fowler and Brett Festerling for one of the Ducks' roster spots.